Canon 6D Mark II vs Fujifilm X-A10

 It is notable that the 6D Mark II has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Fujifilm X-A10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.